MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/preview/arm-appconfiguration-readme.md

 ms.devlang: javascript
 ms.service: appconfiguration
 ---
-# Azure AppConfigurationManagement client library for JavaScript - Version 3.0.0-beta.4
+# Azure AppConfigurationManagement client library for JavaScript - version 3.0.0-beta.4

 This package contains an isomorphic SDK (runs both in Node.js and in browsers) for Azure AppConfigurationManagement client.